DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ---

-##### In a short contracts the investors
+##### In a short contract the investors

-- [x]  Predicts to sell securities in future time when prices go down
+- [x]  Predicts to sell now and buy when the prices go down
-- [ ]  Predicts to buy securities in future time when prices go up
+- [ ]  Predicts to buy now and sell when the prices go up
 - [ ]  Future Hedge
 - [ ]  None of the above